How to Start Print on Demand Shopify Store

 One of the best ways to test print-on-demand partners’ service delivery and product quality is to order your products.

-You want to experience what it is like to order products from your store, produce it, and ship it directly to the customer’s address.
-Some POD partners allow ordering demo products for your test and even give discounts on shipping.
+You want to experience what it is like to order products from your store, produce them, and ship them directly to the customer’s address.
+Some POD partners allow you to order demo products for your test and even give discounts on shipping.

 Aside from testing products and services, having your products is also beneficial for taking photos for your content marketing.

-Now that I’ve covered the essentials of getting started with print on demand dropshipping business, let’s create one on a Shopify store.
+Now that I’ve covered the essentials of starting a print-on-demand dropshipping business, let’s create one on a Shopify store.

-The rest of this article is about how to start POD on Shopify, you can use the same description for other ecommerce platform, too.
+The rest of this article is about starting a POD on Shopify; you can use the same description for other e-commerce platforms, too.

 Shopify logo